 One of the hardest things about making a budget and managing money can be keeping track of what you spend.

-Spending can be regular (fixed expenses) or irregular or once-off (variable expenses).
+Spending items can include regular expenses and irregular or once-off expenses.

-Here are some of the fixed expenses you might want to include in your family’s budget:
+Here are some regular expenses you might want to include in your family’s budget:

 - mortgage repayments or rent

 - utilities – gas, electricity, water, phone and internet